 By the way, for anyone who may be interested, they used Dysart Harbour as a setting in the TV drama Outlander.
 Though I don’t suppose these particular boats featured.

-Painting size: 14 x 21 inches / 36 x 53 centimetres
+The size is 14 x 21 inches, or 36 x 53 centimetres.

 The materials are Winsor & Newton Professional Watercolours on Daler & Rowney 140lb (300gsm) Langton Prestige Cold Pressed (Not) watercolour paper, which is a professional-quality paper.

 I’m prepared to sell this painting to buyers in the UK, only.
 (Sorry. if you live in another country.
 This is a fairly large painting and the cost of shipping it internationally would be very high.
 However, please email me if you want to discuss.)

 There’s no extra charge for shipping (postage and packing) in the UK, but remember, the painting will be unframed.
 It’s up to you as the buyer to get it framed the way you want it.